 Survivors included her husband, Robin Latham; three sons, Jeremy, Joshua and Jason Latham; her parents; five sisters, Debra Rae Monson Maddox, Donna Lee Monson Booth, Diana Lynn Monson Grover, Dalena Monson Wareing, Deana Marie Monson Burnett; a brother, Darin Leon Monson; and many other loving family members.

-Denease’s father passed away in August 2002 and her mother in March 2006 without ever seeing justice served in their daughter’s death.
+Denease’s father passed away in August 2002 and her mother died in March 2006 — neither having ever seen justice served in their daughter’s death.

-If you have any information about Denease Latham’s death please contact Mahaska County Sheriff Paul DeGeest at (641) 673-4322.
+If you have any information about Denease Latham’s death please contact Mahaska County Sheriff Russell Van Renterghem at (641) 673-4322.